SeduceProject/piseduce_doc/_posts/user_guide/2021-07-10-create-new-environments.md

 [enter] (use the default value) w
 ```
-We download the [tinyCore
+We download the [piCore
 OS](http://dl.seduce.fr/raspberry/piseduce/piCore-11.0.img.tar.gz) and we copy
 it to the new partition with the `rsync` tool:
 ```
 # Format the new partition
 mkfs.ext4 /dev/mmcblk0p3
-# Download tinyCore OS
+# Download piCore OS
 wget http://dl.seduce.fr/raspberry/piseduce/piCore-11.0.img.tar.gz
 tar xf piCore-11.0.img.tar.gz
 # Mount the new partition